US attorney requests DHS investigation after video shows masked, camouflaged federal authorities arresting protesters in Portland - Local News 8

 “You will not see names on their uniforms b/c these same violent criminals use this information to target them & their families, putting both at risk.
 As Acting Commissioner, I will not let that happen!”
 Morgan tweeted.

-Portland Mayor Tim Wheeler demanded Friday that President Donald Trump send the federal officers home.
+Portland Mayor Ted Wheeler demanded Friday that President Donald Trump send the federal officers home.

 “This is not the America we want.
 This is not the Portland we want,” Wheeler said at a news conference.
 “We’re demanding that the President remove these additional troops that he sent to our city.
 It is not helping to contain or de-escalate the situation it’s obviously having exactly the opposite impact.

-Note: Correction: A previous version of this story misstated Portland Mayor Ted Wheeler’s name.